Jesus: Name

+The fact that Moses' successor Joshua bears the same name as Jesus in the original Greek, Hebrew, and Aramaic has been given theological significance by commentators, as a parallel is often drawn between the two leaders and the etymology of their shared name ('to save'): Joshua leads the Jews into the Promised Land, while in Christianity Jesus is understood to save both Jews and Gentiles from their sins.

 Jesus Christ

-Since the 1st century AD, Christians have commonly referred to Jesus as "Jesus Christ".
-The word Christ was a title or office ("the Christ"), not a given name.
-It derives from the Greek Χριστός, a translation of the Hebrew (משיח) meaning "anointed", and is usually transliterated into English as messiah.
+Since the 1st century, Christians have commonly referred to Jesus as "Jesus Christ".
+The word Christ is not a given name but was originally a title or office ("the Christ"), meaning "The Messiah".
+The term derives from the Greek Χριστός, a calque of the Hebrew word משיח, transliterated into English as messiah.
+The Hebrew term means "anointed", from the verb מָשַׁח (mashaḥ), "to rub with oil, to anoint".
+In the Septuagint, the Hebrew word was rendered into Greek as χριστός (christos), meaning "anointed", from the verb χρίω (chrio), "to rub with oil, to anoint".
 In biblical Judaism, sacred oil was used to anoint certain exceptionally holy people and objects as part of their religious investiture.

-Christians of the time designated Jesus as "the Christ" because they believed him to be the messiah, whose arrival is prophesied in the Hebrew Bible and Old Testament.
-In postbiblical usage, Christ became viewed as a name—one part of "Jesus Christ".
-The term Christian (meaning a follower of Christ) has been in use since the 1st century.
+Early Christians designated Jesus as "the Christ" because they believed him to be the Messiah whose arrival is prophesied in the Hebrew Bible (Old Testament).
+In post-biblical usage, Christ came to be viewed as a name—one part of "Jesus Christ".
+The term Christian, meaning a follower of Christ, has been in use since the 1st century.